RareSkills/blog/foundry-testing-solidity/foundry-testing-solidity.md

 ## Testing signatures

-Refer to our tutorial on [solidity signature verification](https://www.rareskills.io/post/openzeppelin-verify-signature) with foundry, so we refer you to that.
+Refer to our tutorial on [Solidity signature verification](https://www.rareskills.io/post/openzeppelin-verify-signature) with foundry, so we refer you to that.

 ## Solidity test internal functions

-Refer to our tutorial on [testing internal functions in solidity](https://www.rareskills.io/post/solidity-test-internal-function).
+Refer to our tutorial on [testing internal functions in Solidity](https://www.rareskills.io/post/solidity-test-internal-function).

 ## Setting address balances with vm.deal and vm.hoax